 To get the best from winter violas, plant them in your hanging basket close to the house, so you have them close at hand to enjoy the intricacy of their flowers.
 Similarly, to pansies, they only require watering once a week during the colder months.

 Calluna Vulgaris is great for foliage in a hanging basket and will endure all the harsh conditions UK winters throw at them!
-Belonging to the heather family, these robust plants provide plenty of colour to what is a usually a glum time of the year.
+Belonging to the heather family, these robust plants provide plenty of color to what is usually a glum time of the year.

-Calluna Vulgaris comes in many colours and is readily available in most garden centres especially this time of year; simply water weekly and prune following the winter to get the best out of them for the following seasons.
+Calluna Vulgaris comes in many colors and is readily available in most garden centers, especially this time of year; water weekly and prune following the winter to get the best out of them for the following seasons.

 All these flowers look amazing in our modern self-watering hanging baskets, Lechuza Nido Cottage.
 We offer free UK delivery over £25 so why not ‘pot up’ today?